 Parents are important members of the Western New England University community.
 Please consider becoming involved in our Parents Association, follow Golden Bear Athletics, or plan your next Campus Visit.

 You'll often see parents leaving our Welcome Center after a visit with a smile on their face.
-That's because their campus visit has affirmed for them that Western New England University can provide the kind of college experience they want for their student: high quality academics with a professional orientation, a pristine campus with modern amenities from our residence halls to labs and outstanding sports facilities, caring and supportive faculty and staff, and an excellent value that includes generous Merit Scholarships.
+That's because their campus visit has affirmed for them that Western New England University can provide the kind of college experience they want for their student:

 But don't take our word for it, come and experience all that we have to offer and you may just leave grinning ear to ear yourself.